kdabarcelos/CMSC6950_Project/README.md

 ### Software Setup

-Prior the following steps, install conda with Miniforge, which can be found [here](https://github.com/conda-forge/miniforge).
+Prior the following steps, it is necessary to install conda with Miniforge, which can be found [here](https://github.com/conda-forge/miniforge).

 Create conda environment with the software name and acitivate: